 Author: James Terry

-Smartly disguised as a textured and playful homage to the best hardboiled American noir, Heir Apparent is in fact a sophisticated literary game with numerous levels and surprising twists, which instead of asking readers “who is the murderer?”, asks “who is the detective?”.
+Smartly disguised as a textured and playful homage to the best hardboiled American noir, Heir Apparent is in fact a sophisticated literary game with numerous levels and surprising twists which, instead of asking readers “who is the murderer?”, pose the question: “who is the detective?”

 ENGLISH (World) | Skyhorse